All eight crew killed in cargo plane crash in Greece

 Also Read | Air Arabia flight develops hydraulic failure, lands at Kochi airport

+"We heard a deafening noise (and saw) a fireball approaching the ground.
+Then came the explosion," Sofia, a mother of three from the nearby village of Antifilipi told ANA.

-A local man, Giorgos Archontopoulos, told state broadcaster ERT television he had felt something was wrong as soon as he heard the aircraft's engine.
-"At 2245 (1945 GMT) I was surprised by the sound of the engine of the aircraft," he said.
+Local man Giorgos Archontopoulos told state broadcaster ERT he sensed something was wrong as soon as he heard the aircraft overhead.

+"At 10:45 pm I was surprised by the sound of the plane's engine," he said.
 "I went outside and saw the engine on fire."

+"If it had crashed some seconds earlier, it would have hit our house," 80-year-old Michalis Emmanouilidis, visibly shaken, told ANA.

-The Ukrainian consul in Thessaloniki, Vadim Sabluk, visited the area on Sunday.
-Athens News Agency said he had given the authorities the identities of the eight crew members and said the plane had been flying to Bangladesh.
+The Ukrainian consul in Thessaloniki, Vadim Sabluk, visited the area on Sunday and the Greek foreign ministry expressed its "sincere condolences" to the victims' families.

+ANA said Sabluk confirmed the identities of the crew and the plane's destination.

-The Serbian defence minister said the weapons shipment had been agreed with the Bangldeshi defence ministry "in accordance with international rules".
-"Unfortunately some media have speculated that that the plane was carrying weapons destined for Ukraine but that is completely untrue," he said.
+Serbia's defence minister said the weapons shipment was not linked to Russia's war in Ukraine.

+"Unfortunately some media have speculated that the plane was carrying weapons destined for Ukraine but that is completely untrue," he said.

 Check out DH's latest videos